danigb/scorejs/README.md

 // A plugin is a function with one parameter: the Score module.exports = function(Score) {}

-  // It adds method to Sequence using Score.fn Score.fn.delay = function(distance) {
+  // It adds method to Score instances using Score.fn Score.fn.delay = function(distance) {
-    // we use map to transform the current Sequence into another return this.map(function(event) {
+    // use transform api to return a modified sequence this.transform(function(event) {
-      return Score.event(event, { position: event.position + distance });
+      event.position += distance;
+      return event;
     });
   }
 }